10 reasons to visit Greece - #GreekExplorer (photo / video)

 Western Greece has several lakes and wetlands and is dominated by the Pindul Mountains.
 A continuation of the Dinaric Alps, this chain reaches a maximum altitude of 2.637 m at the Smolikas peak, the second in Greece.
-So do not be surprised when you see how the mountain "pours" into the sea, and the landscapes cut your breath.
+So don't be surprised when you see how the mountain "flows" into the sea, and the landscapes take your breath away.

 Koukounaries beach, Skiathos island, one of the most popular beaches in Greece, but also in the world, is surrounded by a pine forest.